Spenz7/StudyFilter/README.md

 ---
 ### Note: As of now, chrome.storage technically isn't needed as there's no option to save one's custom white/blacklist.
 There is currently only a hardcoded blacklist which will have to be modified manually via background.js

+### Note: To have your own custom image, upload it under the image folder and name it as reminder.png, do delete the reminder.png that's already there before though as you can't have >= 2 files named reminder.png

 ## 🛡️ Extension Permissions Breakdown

 ### Two main types of permissions in `manifest.json`